milo-hyben/rest2ddb/README.md

 Prerequisites:

 erlang installed

 rebar installed

 How to compile:

-%% get dependencies
+Get dependencies

 	rebar get-deps

-%% compile:
+Compile:

 	rebar compile

-%% run unit tests:
+Run unit tests:

 	rebar eunit skip_deps=true

 Example of use:

-%% start erlang in the root project folder
+Start erlang in the root project folder

 	erl -pa ebin deps/*/ebin

-%% start required modules
+Start required modules

 	'ok' = inets:start().
 	'ok' = ssl:start().
 	'ok' = application:start(ibrowse).

-%% Replace keys with your AWS ones, region is currently being ignored it is set to us-east-1 by default
+Replace keys with your AWS ones, region is currently being ignored it is set to us-east-1 by default

 	'ok' = rest2ddb:init("AccessKeyId", "SecretAccessKey", 900, "us-east-1").

-%% create table in DynamoDB, and add one record
+Create table in DynamoDB, and add one record

 	{ok, _} = ddb:create_table(<<"user">>, ddb:key_type(<<"user_id">>, 'number'), 1, 1).

-%% Wait approximately 30 seconds to get table created on AWS DynamoDB
+Wait approximately 30 seconds to get table created on AWS DynamoDB

-%% You should log into your AWS console and check if table "user" is ACTIVE before proceeding to the next step
+You should log into your AWS console and check if table "user" is ACTIVE before proceeding to the next step

 	{ok, _} = ddb:put(<<"user">>, [
 			{<<"user_id">>, <<"1">>, 'number'},